Unpaid carers in Coventry and Warwickshire are being asked to book their coronavirus vaccination – Warwickshire County Council

 Now, it is the turn of people who are receiving support following a carer’s assessment by their local council or known to a local carer’s organisation.
 Also, those who are the sole or primary carer who provides close personal care or face to face support for an elderly or disabled person who is clinically vulnerable to COVID-19 are also being called forward to book their vaccination.

-It is estimated that there are around 64,000 unpaid carers in Coventry and Warwickshire and this group are being urged to get their vaccine by booking it online Book a coronavirus vaccination - NHS (www.nhs.uk) or by calling 119.
+It is estimated that there are around 64,000 unpaid carers in Coventry and Warwickshire and this group are being urged to get their vaccine by booking it online or by calling 119.
 They will have the option of having their vaccine at Stoneleigh or at a handful of community pharmacies.

+Nigel Minns, Strategic Director (Director of Adult Social Care) for Warwickshire County Council said:

 He added: “More than anything we want to encourage our unpaid carers to sign up to the Warwickshire Carers Wellbeing Service or to register with their GP, where they can receive guidance and ongoing help."